 This Policy Book sets out the terms of cover for Saga HealthPlan Saver Plus, Saver Plus 4 and Saver Plus 6.
 If you are unsure of which particular policy you have, please refer to your Policy Schedule.
-(Please note that Saga HealthPlan Saver Plus 4 and Saver Plus 6 are not available if you live in the Channel Islands or Isle of Man.)
+(Please note that Saga HealthPlan Saver Plus is not available if you live in the Channel Islands (unless you are an existing customer), and Saver Plus 4 and Saver Plus 6 are not available if you live in the Channel Islands or Isle of Man.)

 Your policy is an annual insurance contract which means that prior to the end of any policy year Saga will write to the policyholder to advise on what terms the policy will continue, provided that the policy you are on is still available.
-This will include an 'endorsement' which contains details of any amendments that will apply to this policy.
+This will include an 'endorsement' which contains details of any amendments that will apply to this policy